-I really like salted caramel.
-I've drizzled it on cakes, tucked it into tarts, and poured it over tiny cakes.
-I've even made salted caramels with whiskey.
-There's always a partial jar of it on the top shelf of our fridge.
-It's quite easy to make, and a real treat to eat with most anything (crisp apple slices dipped in caramel sauce are the ultimate simple fall indulgence.)
+I really love salted caramel — I’ve drizzled it on mascarpone-frosted blackberry poppy seed cake, tucked it into a salted caramel chocolate tart, and poured it over mini apple ginger cakes.
+There’s almost always a partial jar on the top shelf of my fridge.
+It’s easy to make and pairs perfectly with lots of treats (apple slices dipped in caramel sauce are a delightfully simple indulgence).

 This macaron recipe is a not-so-subtle love letter to caramel.
-(How I love thee, let me count the ways...)
-The shells are made with brown sugar rather than white in order to give them a naturally colored golden glow and bit of extra flavor.
-The caramel buttercream gets its taste from a generous portion of deliciously dark and rich homemade salted caramel sauce.
-And more caramel sauce is piped into the center of each macaron and drizzled on top for decoration, for a triple caramel French macaron that's very, very good.
+The shells use brown sugar instead of white for a natural golden color and extra flavor.
+The caramel buttercream gets its rich taste from a generous portion of homemade salted caramel sauce, which is also piped into the center and drizzled on top — a triple caramel treat that’s well worth the effort.

-If you haven't tried making macarons, I encourage you to give these a go.
-Macarons do have a learning curve, but they're very much worth the effort.
+If you haven’t tried macarons before, I encourage you to give these a shot.
+They do have a learning curve, but the results are truly rewarding.

 Ingredients